cyristal-gems/black-missing-persons-intelligence-database/README.md

 - Splunk-ready data for search, monitoring, visualization, and investigative analysis.
 - A responsive static website with an interactive map, charts, search, filters, and 75 permanent case routes.
 - GitHub and Vercel configuration for automatic production deployments.
-- A complete local rebuild using `python3 scripts/generate_assets.py` and local preview using `python3 -m http.server 8000`.

 ## Tech Stack